 Only uses related to the operation and maintenance of the water system are allowed.
 Civic uses authorized by the Coos Bay/North Bend water board may also be allowed on property within the watershed district, provided the use takes place on property that does not directly drain into Upper or Lower Pony Creek Reservoir.
-However, the use will be subject to a Type II site plan review. (see Chapter 17.365 CBDC).
-[Ord.
-503 § 1 (Exh.
-B), 2018; Ord.
-473 § 3 (Exh.
-A), 2016].
+However, the use will be subject to a Type II review.

-Chapter 17.330 Parking
+Chapter 17.330 PARKING